haydenratliff/haydenratliff.github.io/_pages/about.md

   - /about.html
 ---

 Currently, I'm pursuing a [Master's of Business Analytics](https://mitsloan.mit.edu/master-of-business-analytics/explore-program) at MIT, a Data Science degree focused on practical applications of ML, AI, and Optimization.
-At MIT, I conducted research advised by Prof. [Dimitris Bertsimas](https://www.dbertsim.mit.edu/), and worked with Lineage Logistics and Pfizer.
+At MIT, I conducted research advised by Prof. [Dimitris Bertsimas](https://www.dbertsim.mit.edu/) and worked for Lineage Logistics and Pfizer.

 On the personal side, I've played collegiate Ultimate Frisbee for the past five years, and am an avid hiker and fisherman.